SoarGroup/Release-Support/ManualSource/readme.txt

-Instructions on compiling the Soar Manual
+Instructions on compiling the Soar Manual:

-Joseph Xu
-June 5, 2009

-You'll need these perl
-modules to run it successfully:
+Prerequisites:
+- Perl modules:

-HTML::TreeBuilder
+    - HTML::TreeBuilder
-HTML::Latex
+    - HTML::Latex

-These are all obtainable from CPAN (Comprehensive Perl Archive Network).
-If you have the cpan command line program, you can just run
+    - These are obtainable from CPAN (Comprehensive Perl Archive Network).
+If you have the cpan command line program, you can just run:

       cpan -i HTML::TreeBuilder HTML::Latex

-You should be able to just run "make" in this directory to make the final pdf.

-Note that because most of the figures included in the manual are stored as pdf's, you'll need to have pdflatex installed to compile things successfully.
+- pdflatex
+- Other possible prerequisites:
+    - pandoc
+    - html2text

+- 'make':  Will download CLI help, convert stuff and make the final pdf.
+- 'make fast': Same as make but does not download and convert CLI help, which may not be actively changing
+- 'make clean': Deletes all intermediate files

+Note that the script will copy the compiled manual into the Release-Support/pdf directory.